HeyPouya/AndroidAppUpdater/README.md

 </p>

 App Updater is an  easy-to-use and fully customizable library to show update dialog to users.
+The update dialog can contain different app stores or direct download links.

 **Supports Kotlin DSL and Compose**